'We fought a great battle': Greece defends wildfire response - NewsBreak

 In Greece, the worst blaze still burning Tuesday was in the northern section of Evia, the country's second-largest island, which is linked by a bridge to the mainland north of Athens and is a favorite holiday destination for the Greek capital's residents.

 Nearly 900 firefighters, 50 ground teams and more than 200 vehicles were fighting the blaze that broke out Aug.
 3, the fire service said.
-They included crews from Ukraine, Romania, Serbia, Slovakia, Cyprus and Poland — part of a huge international response to Greece's plea for assistance.
+They included crews from Ukraine, Romania, Serbia, Slovakia and Poland — part of a huge international response to Greece's plea for assistance.

 Fourteen helicopters provided air support Tuesday on Evia, including three from Serbia, two from Switzerland and two from Egypt.
 The wildfire on Evia, unlike many in the United States, was burning in an area in which villages and forests are entwined.